Guy Hamilton: Early films as director

 Hamilton had his first experience with larger-budget films towards the end of the decade, when he replaced the sacked Alexander Mackendrick on the set of The Devil's Disciple (1959) featuring Kirk Douglas and Burt Lancaster.
+Hamilon later said "The terrifying thing was that I found it so easy to be a ‘traffic cop’ with no ‘gut’ in the project. ’d never done it before and won’t do it again.
+All you can do is follow the blueprint."

+Hamilton made A Touch of Larceny (1960), which he co wrote with producer Foxwell, and siad "I have a soft spot for that picture because I enjoyed working with James Mason very much; it was a very enjoyable picture for me."

-After A Touch of Larceny (1960), which he co wrote with producer Foxwell, Hamilton again found himself working with a war theme on the Dino De Laurentiis-produced Italian war comedy The Best of Enemies (1961).
+Hamilton again found himself working with a war theme on the Dino De Laurentiis-produced Italian war comedy The Best of Enemies (1961).
 This was the first film to show Hamilton's skill with intricate set-piece action sequences.

 He turned down an offer to direct Dr. No (1962), the first James Bond film.
 His next release, and somewhat outside his developing œuvre, was The Party's Over, which, though filmed in 1963, was not released until 1965.
 The film was heavily censored and, in protest, Hamilton asked for his name to be removed when the film was finally released.
 He directed Man in the Middle (1964) with Robert Mitchum.